Alanaktion/alanaktion.github.io/_posts/2016-02-11-arch-setup.md

 ### Set up base packages and fstab

-Move your preferred mirror to the top of the list:
+Move your preferred mirror to the top of the list, or add mine (https://mirror.phpizza.com/archlinux/):

 ```bash
 vim /etc/pacman.d/mirrorlist